 Periodically, TCAT Dickson sends a test message through its emergency notification system.
-With that test messages goes an encouragement for students and employees to take responsibility for their own security and the security of others.
+With all safety related messages, students and employees are encouraged to take responsibility for their own security and the security of others.

 TCAT Dickson complies with all requirements of the federal Clery Act concerning campus security, prevention programs and reporting.
 All students and employees are required to report any criminal offenses or activities which occur on campus to the school administration immediately for appropriate action.
 The school maintains statistical data regarding certain crimes committed on school-controlled property.
 This data may be obtained from Student Services upon request.